Envuso/cli/README.md

   NAME  Set a name for your controller(Does not need to contain "Controller" this will be automatically added.)

 OPTIONS
+  -f, --force        Force create the controller, even if it exists.
   -h, --help         show CLI help
   -m, --model=model  Create a resource controller using your model -r, --resource     Create a resource controller(Controller using GET, PUT, POST, PATCH, DELETE)